stevenjlho/leetcode/solutions/114. Flatten Binary Tree to Linked List/README.md

 ## Approach

-1. Declare a variable `prev` to keep track of the last processed node.
-This variable will help in connecting each node's right child to its predecessor in the flattened structure.
+1. Start with a `prev` variable set to `null` to keep track of the previously processed node in the flattened tree.
 2. Define a recursive function `flattenTree` that accepts a `node` as a parameter.

-   - If the current node (`node`) is `null`, return, as there's nothing to process.
+   - If the current node is `null`, return immediately as there's nothing to process.
-   - The function first recursively calls itself for `node.right` and then for `node.left`.
-This reverse postorder traversal ensures that each node's right subtree is already flattened when the node is processed.
+   - Recursively flatten the right subtree first.
+This ensures that we process the rightmost nodes first and link them in reverse order.
+   - Recursively flatten the left subtree.
+After the right subtree is processed and linked, we then process the left subtree.
+   - After both subtrees are processed, rewire the current node:
-   - The current `node`'s right child is set to `prev`, which is the last processed node in the flattened tree.
+     - Set the current node's right pointer to `prev`, which is the previously processed node in the flattened tree.
-   - The left child of `node` is set to null, as per the requirements of a linked list.
+     - Set the current node's left pointer to `null` to adhere to the flattened tree's structure, where each node only has a right child.
-   - Update `prev` to the current node for the next recursive.
+     - Update `prev` to the current node, as it now becomes the last processed node in the flattened structure.
 3. Invoke `flattenTree` with `root` as the initial argument to begin the flattening process.

 ## Complexity